The Hidden Complexity of Gummy Vitamin Manufacturing

 Pectin vs. Gelatin: More Than Just a Label Claim

 The pectin versus gelatin debate usually gets framed around vegan certifications and marketing angles.
-But from a manufacturing standpoint, this choice completely rewrites your production timeline, your success rate, and what you can actually put in your formula.
+But from a manufacturing standpoint, this choice completely rewrites your production timeline, success rate, and what you can put in your formula.

 Gelatin-based systems give you: